Arunsh4h/portfolio/content/about.md

   date: 2019

-- name: 🔗 Cleanjuice.com
+- name: 🔗 Cleanjuice
   description: |
     - Led front-end development using Node.js and styled components at Cleanjuice.com in 2020.
     - Crafted a visually appealing and responsive user experience.

   date: 2020

-- name: 🔗 Bodyfuelindia.com - Full Stack Development, SEO & Marketing
+- name: 🔗 Bodyfuelindia.com
   description: |
-    - Unfolded innovation and meticulous planning at Bodyfuelindia.com in 2020.
-    - Developed a top-tier protein supplement store from scratch.
+    - In 2020, I collaborated with a excellence team at Bodyfuelindia.com where we unfolded innovative approaches and executed meticulous planning strategies.
-    - Incorporated custom development for SERP, schema, and a dynamic blog discussion feed.
+    - Incorporated custom development for SERP, schema, and a dynamic blog with a discussion feed.
+    - Custom hooking of AMP for Blog Type, Progressive Web App segements and Asset designing.
-    - Implemented product echo, automatic posting, and integration of Pixel, Analytics, Affiliate, Refer and Earn, and Coupon systems.
+    - Implemented product shop with filters and integration of Pixel to meta, Analytics, Affiliate, Refer and Earn, and Coupon systems.
+    - I led projects to boost performance and enhance user experiences.
+This involved backend upgrades like advanced caching and database optimizations, and frontend enhancements such as codebase streamlining, lazy loading, and JavaScript fine-tuning.
+These improvements resulted in faster page loads, increased user satisfaction, higher search engine rankings, and improved conversion rates.
+    - Additionally, I conducted routine performance audits and A/B testing to continually refine our systems based on user feedback, ensuring an exceptional user experience.
-    - Proficient in PHP, Python, Babel.js, HTML, CSS, .json, WP-CLI, Nginx, Tomcat, Postman, XSS Cross-scripting, .sh, carousel, Vue.js, React.js, React Native, Node.js, Vercel, and GCS.
+    - Tray - PHP, Python, Babel.js, HTML, CSS, .json, WP-CLI, Nginx, Tomcat, Postman, XSS Cross-scripting, .sh, carousel, Vue.js, React.js, React Native, Node.js, Vercel, and GCS.

   date: 2020

-- name: 🔗 Seahawkmedia.com (UK, US, GERMANY BASED) - Full Stack Developer
+- name: 🔗 Seahawkmedia.com
   description: |
     - Marked active participation in over 200 custom development projects at Seahawkmedia.com from 2021 to 2022.
-    - Showcased versatility and expertise in Design Services, Marketing Services, Website Management Services, Custom Web Development Services, Featured Services, Custom Web Design, SEO Marketing, and Social Media Marketing.
+    - Showcased versatility and expertise in Design Services, Marketing Services, Website Management Services, Custom Web Development Services, Featured Services, Custom theme Design, plugins, Web Design, SEO Marketing, and Social Media Marketing.
-    - Proficient in WordPress, PHP, React.js, React Native, Postman, Vercel, Chakra-UI, Tailwind, and Node.
+    - Proficient in python, Docker, Jenkins, CI/CD, WordPress, PHP, React.js, React Native, Postman, Vercel, Chakra-UI, Tailwind, and Node.

   date: 2021-2022

 - name: 🔗 Dreamhost.com
   description: |
-    - Unfolded a daily tapestry of 7-10 tasks as a Full Stack Developer at Dreamhost.com from 2021 to 2022.
-    - Encompassed custom development, optimization, migration, updates, hack security resolution, and penetration testing.
+    - Unfolded a daily tickets of 7-10 tasks of custom development, performance, optimization, migration, updates, hack security resolution, and penetration testing.
-    - Proficient in WordPress, PHP, HTML, JS, Material-UI, Jenkins, Shell Scripting, Python, React.js, and React Native.
+    - Proficient in WordPress, PHP, WPScan, HTML, JS, Material-UI, Jenkins, Shell Scripting, Python, React.js, and React Native.

   date: 2021-2022

-- name: 🔗 Webshar.com (HEALTH SECTOR TECHNICAL FIRM, USA)
+- name: 🔗 Webshar.com
   description: |
-    - Defined an integral role in a highly skilled and dedicated team at Webshar.com from 2022 onwards.
+    - Contributed to an integral role in a highly excellence team at Webshar.com from 2022 onwards.
-    - Contributed to the development of a sophisticated Python-based application with React Native compliance for a health analytics platform (Care Heroes) at joincareheroes.com & App Stores.
+    - Development of a sophisticated Python-based application with React Native compliance for a health analytics platform (Care Heroes) at joincareheroes.com & App Stores.
-    - Played a key role in the successful implementation of a COVID test application for airlines and delivery services at konsuhealth.com.
+    - Implementation of a COVID test application for airlines and delivery services at konsuhealth.com
     - Proficient in JavaScript, SaaS, Tailwind, Python, Vercel, Haiyaku, AWS, GCS, Azure, Docker, Spingboot, Node.js, Shell scripting for Local Automation and Docker, React.js, React Native, and PHP.

   date: 2022~